East Norton railway station

-East Norton Railway Station served the village of East Norton, Leicestershire.
-The station was half a mile east of the village on the north side of the Uppingham to Leicester road, now the A47. on the Great Northern and London and North Western Joint Railway.
-It opened in 1879 and closed in 1953.
+East Norton railway station served the village of East Norton, Leicestershire, England.
+The station was located approximately half a mile east of the village, on the north side of the road between Uppingham and Leicester, now part of the A47.
+It was situated on the Great Northern and London and North Western Joint Railway.

+The station opened on 15 December 1879 and closed to passengers on 7 December 1953.

-The station has been demolished and the area landscaped erasing all trace of the railway.
+The station buildings have since been demolished, and the site has been landscaped, leaving no visible trace of the former railway infrastructure.